Meet Our Team

 Hayley Hayes (she/her), Confidential Advocate

-A little about me: I have been in the advocacy field for about 8 years and have had the privilege to work alongside survivors primarily in community-based settings through 24/7 emergency shelter, crisis lines, and hospital response before coming to PCC.
-Working with survivors, their kids, and pets and being able to witness first-hand their resilience, creativity, humor, and love has continually solidified my passion for this work!
-Recognizing that people are the expert in their own lives is essential to my advocacy philosophy, and I am constantly learning from those I work with about how to be the best advocate I can.
+A little about me: I have supported community members in multiple settings since 2014 at a 24/7 emergency shelter, crisis lines, and hospital response before coming to PCC.
+Working with survivors, their kids, and pets and being able to witness first-hand their strength, creativity, humor, and love has continually solidified my passion for this work!
+I believe that people are the expert in their own lives and I bring this philosophy to work every day.
+I am constantly learning from those I work with about how to be the best advocate I can.
 We can all use support sometimes, and being able to provide that to our students is an honor.

 Outside of work: On any given day you can find me playing futsal, cooking, walking my pit-mix Kylo, enjoying summer time (or waiting for it to be summer time!), and being near/in water.